JeremyChou28/C_GRAN/README.md

 - `max_iterations`: Maximum number of annotation rounds during the iterative annotation process.

-##### 5.2 Annotation with CFM-ID
+**5.2 Annotation with CFM-ID**

-First, you should prepare the [CFMID](https://hub.docker.com/r/wishartlab/cfmid) environment, and then you could run the example step by step as follows:
+First, you should prepare the [CFM-ID](https://hub.docker.com/r/wishartlab/cfmid) environment, and then you could run the example step by step as follows:

 ```sh
 cd src/5_annotation